Vectorized/solady/docs/utils/minheaplib.md

   (`success` = false, `hasPopped` = false, `popped` = 0)
 - If the queue is full, and `value` is greater than the minimum value:
   (`success` = true, `hasPopped` = true, `popped` = <minimum value>)
 Useful for implementing a bounded priority queue.
+It is technically possible for the heap size to exceed `maxLength`
+if `enqueue` has been previously called with a larger `maxLength`.
+In such a case, the heap will be treated exactly as if it is full,
+conditionally popping the minimum value if `value` is greater than it.
+Under normal usage, which keeps `maxLength` constant throughout
+the lifetime of a heap, this out-of-spec edge case will not be triggered.

 ### enqueue(MemHeap,uint256,uint256)